ONSdigital/ras-secure-message/README.md

 ## Setup
 Based on python 3.4

-Create a new virtual env for python3 and make sure that it's activated
+Create a virtual env for python3 and make sure that it's activated

 ```
 mkvirtual --python=</path/to/python3.4 <your env name>